 - Use a cookie scoop.
 You’ll get uniformly sized cookies, which means they’ll bake evenly.
 Use a 3-tablespoon scoop for 4 cookies, a 2-tablespoon scoop for 6 cookies, or a 1-tablespoon scoop for 12 cookies.

 As you can see from the photos above, these cookies don’t spread much during baking.
 Flattening them slightly before baking will help their shape and also help them bake more evenly.

 There are so many variations you can try with these cookies.
-Add some chopped nuts in place of some of the chocolate chips.
+Add some chopped nuts (like pecans or walnuts) in place of some of the chocolate chips.
 Or try a mix of semisweet and milk chocolate.
 How about some dried cranberries?
 Or a simple sprinkle of coarse salt on top?
 The possibilities are seemingly endless!
 Just keep the total amount of mix-ins the same.
 Have fun with your favorite flavor combinations!